Code-Institute-Submissions/aimansae-p2-trivia-quiz_SeptResub/README.md

 Trivia quiz game is part of my second portfolio project with Code Institute.

-Trivia quiz is a very funny and simple game to test players knowledge about differnt countries.
+Trivia quiz is a very funny and simple game to test players knowledge about different countries.
 It can be played by anyone as the questions are about common knowledge but if you are a traveller as I am you will find it pretty curious.

 Here is the [link](https://aimansae.github.io/p2-trivia-quiz/) to the website.